 The doctor will begin his or her diagnosis by asking about medical history, including whether the patient has any risk factors associated with breast cancer.
 The doctor will perform an exam during which he or she feels the breasts, nipples, and nearby lymph nodes to check for lumps, swelling, or other abnormalities.
 The doctor may order bloodwork and imaging tests such as a mammogram, ultrasound, or MRI to help make a diagnosis.

 But the only test that can definitively diagnose cancer is a biopsy.
 In this procedure, a doctor will remove a small amount of breast tissue.
 This is usually done using a needle, though sometimes a surgical procedure is necessary.
+If a breast abnormality is found on the skin, a punch biopsy—a procedure that removes a small piece of skin using a special tool—may be used.
 A pathologist will then examine the tissue to check for the presence of cancer cells.
-If cancer cells are present, the pathologist will determine their hormone receptor and HER2 status.
+If cancer cells are present, the pathologist will determine the type of breast cancer and its hormone receptor and HER2 status.

 If breast cancer is diagnosed, the doctor will order additional tests to see if the cancer has spread to other parts of the body.
 This process is known as staging and it may involve a sentinel lymph node biopsy as well as other imaging tests such as a chest X-ray, computed tomography (CT), positron emission tomography (PET), or a bone scan.

 Testing is individualized to the stage and type of presentation of the cancer.
 Once the size of the primary tumor and the extent of the spread (if any) has been established, the doctor will use this information to determine the stage of the cancer.
 This helps the doctor make a prognosis and formulate the best treatment plan for you.

 How is breast cancer treated?

 Breast cancer treatment usually involves one or more of the following therapies: